The Best Insurance for Electricians & Electrical Contractors

 Quotes for THREE can be obtained in 15 minutes or less over the phone with a Small Business Advisor.
 THREE estimates that its comprehensive coverages are available at a cost 20% lower than comparable insurers provide.
 Policyholders can also save up to 5% in some states by paying a year’s worth of premiums upfront.

 THREE is a newer option in the insurance industry, having launched in 2019, so its track record in the industry is still fairly limited.
 However, THREE is unlike other insurance startups in that it is a subsidiary of Berkshire Hathaway, an insurance giant that houses major brands like GEICO and Gen Re.
-Backing from Berkshire Hathaway means that THREE has nearly unmatched financial strength, including an AA+ rating from S&P, an A++ (Superior) rating from AM Best, and an Aa2 from Moody’s.
+Backing from Berkshire Hathaway means that THREE has nearly unmatched financial strength, including an AA+ rating from S&P and an A++ (Superior) rating from AM Best, both of which were reaffirmed in 2026.

 Overall, THREE’s simplified but fairly comprehensive commercial coverage is a great fit for one-man shops or other very small operations that don’t have sophisticated needs and don’t want to spend a lot of time comparison shopping.
 This quality makes THREE our pick as having the Best Insurance for Self-Employed Electricians.